GENERATION OF METEOROLOGICAL LOADS

 CHARACTERISTICS

-• automatic generation of snow and wind loads according to the standard
+• automatic generation of snow and wind loads according to the selected standard

 • individual parameters that can be specified according to the requirements of national annexes